kozmanaut/python_homework/project/README.txt

 		A sequence of each individuals
 	Alignment.add_SNP
-		a method that uses an object of class SNP to poopulate a sequences with one more position Alignment.clean_N
+		a method that uses an object of class SNP to poopulate a sequences with one more position alignment.indnames()
-		method to remove any position across all individuals that has N alignment.indnames()
 		method that uses an input file to create names for fasta file Alingment_check_same_number_bases